 The Internet of Things, commonly known as IoT is generating a lot of buzz across the globe.
-It is being applied on almost everything- right from the way manufacturers keep track of their inventory to the way we do our shopping and travel.
+It is being applied on almost everything such as the manufacturers keep track of their inventory by using Quickbooks inventory tracking software.
 But have you ever wondered what exactly is IoT and why is it so important for the world to function?

 In a nutshell, IoT is a vast network of connected people and things- all of which gather and share information about the environment around them and the way they are used.
 That consists of numerous objects of all shapes and sizes, namely, self-driving cars that are equipped with complex sensors to detect obstacles in their path and wearable fitness devices that automatically measure the number of steps you have taken per day.
 The collected data is then used to create personalized routes and exercises, respectively.
 Fortune Business Insights™ recently mentioned in its report that the global IoT market is anticipated to reach USD 1,463.19 billion by 2027.
 It is gaining huge popularity from a wide range of industries, such as manufacturing, healthcare, agriculture, and banking, financial services and insurance (BFSI).